sheikhrubel/sheikhrubel/README.md

 - 👋 Hi, I’m @sheikhrubel
+- 🧑‍💼 I'm currently working with <a href="https://sebpo.com/">SeviceEngine LTD<a/> as a Information Technology and Cybersecurity Executive.
-- 👀 I’m interested in Python
+- 👀 I’m interested in Software Testing
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning API Testing
-- 💞️ I’m looking to collaborate on any application based on python
+- 💞️ I’m looking to collaborate on any application
 - 📫 How to reach me? playrubel@gmail.com

 <!---